TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

     ./upgrade-imgapi.sh upgrade-images 2>&1 | tee imgapi-$(date +%s).log

 Also the following migration should be run once per DC.
 It isn't *harmful* to run more than once, it just involves a number of unnecessary uploads to manta if run repeatedly for every upgrade:

     sdc-login imgapi 'cd /opt/smartdc/imgapi && /opt/smartdc/imgapi/build/node/bin/node lib/migrations/migration-010-backfill-archive.js'

+After the switch from UFDS to moray is complete (after an upgrade to an imgapi build after 20140301) then old image manifest data in UFDS should be
+removed:

+    # Get a backup.
+    sdc-ldap search objectclass=sdcimage >sdcimage.dump
+    # Delete them all.
+    sdc sdc-ufds search objectclass=sdcimage | json -ga dn \
+        | while read dn; do sdc-ldap rm "$dn"; done

 To rollback (however note that the imgapi migrations don't currently have